Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Introduction

-Classical Ising models, on the other hand, have clearly-defined gapped excitations, and correspond to the classical limit of a quantum spin-1/2 model wherein off-diagonal spin-flipping operators are absent from the Hamiltonian.
-As such, an Ising CSL can be promoted to a QSL by turning such spin flipping terms on, perturbatively generating ``ring-exchange'' terms which flip correlated clusters of spins, inducing quantum tunneling between classical ground states~\cite{hermelePyrochlorePhotonsU12004,gingrasQuantumSpinIce2014,rauFrustratedQuantumRareEarth2019,smithExperimentalInsightsQuantum2025,chung2FormU1Spin2025}.
-However, the low-temperature properties of highly frustrated classical 3D Ising models are much more challenging to expose compared to their continuous-spin counterparts.
-In particular, they are not well-approximated by soft spins, and require carefully tailored numerical methods to study.
-For this reason, they remain relatively unstudied beyond pyrochlore spin ice~\cite{gingrasQuantumSpinIce2014}.
+Classical Ising models, by contrast, correspond to the classical limit of bona fide quantum spin-1/2 models in which off-diagonal spin-flip operators are absent from the Hamiltonian.
+Unlike continuous-spin CSLs, Ising CSLs have discrete gapped excitations.
+They can be promoted to QSLs by turning on the spin-flip terms in the Hamiltonian, which perturbatively generate ``ring-exchange''---virtual processes that create, move, and re-annihilate excitations, inducing quantum tunneling between classically degenerate ground states~\cite{hermelePyrochlorePhotonsU12004,gingrasQuantumSpinIce2014,chung2formU1Spin2025}.
+This allows for the controlled construction of an effective quantum gauge theory describing the resulting QSL~\cite{hermelePyrochlorePhotonsU12004,chung2formU1Spin2025}, an approach which has proven especially fruitful in rationalizing the behavior of candidate quantum spin ice materials ~\cite{gingrasQuantumSpinIce2014,hallasExperimentalInsightsGroundState2018,rauFrustratedQuantumRareEarth2019,smithExperimentalInsightsQuantum2025}.
+On the other hand, the low-temperature properties of highly frustrated classical 3D Ising models are generally much more difficult to uncover than those of their continuous-spin counterparts, as they are not well approximated by soft-spin descriptions and require carefully tailored numerical methods.
+For this reason, they remain comparatively underexplored beyond pyrochlore spin ice.